MatteoTomasetto/BayesianSpatialLagAutocorrelation/README.md

 # Bayesian-Estimation-Spatial-Lag-Autocorrelation-Model
-Bayesian estimation of a spatial-lag autocorrelation model to predict the conflicts in a region near the lake Chad in Africa.
+Bayesian estimation of a spatial-lag autocorrelation model for the diffusion of conflicts in 2015 in a region near the lake Chad in Africa.
+The domain of interest is subdivided in 505 cells where we observe five covariates (urbanization, number of ethnic groups, harvested area per capita, water scarcity months and conflicts in 2014 are exogenous variables) and the target variable for each region.
+To properly model the impact of the exogenous variables on the number of conflicts in 2015 observed for each cell, we consider the spatial correlation of covariates and response variable; in other words, we include the effects of the neighboring cells in our model since they might be very meaningful to explain the target.

+## Code

 'Main.ipynb' contains the code to:
 - Import the dataset